gonzaferrando/dashboard-messaging/README.md

 3. material-ui/core upgraded to 4.12.3.
 4. messageId added to message object.
 5. Function documentation added.
 Can also add params doc.
-6. enzime and @wojtekmaj/enzyme-adapter-react-17 added for testing.
-7. Some unit test were created.
+6. Some unit test were created.
 All components not fully covered though.
-8. Font family and font sizes are not correct.
+7. Font family and font sizes are not correct.